 We place a high emphasis on basic skills and as a result our children achieve well.
 We aim to produce well-rounded children who can play a positive part as tomorrow's citizens.
 We actively promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance for others, such as those with different faiths and beliefs.
 In addition we work on developing the character, resilience and emotional well-being of our children.

 During the year we have theme days and weeks, which allow children to develop their skills in a more focused way.
 There are also educational trips that reinforce learning taking place in the classroom.
 We have visits from a range of experts in their field -for example, musicians, historians and artists.

 Phonics is an important aspect in developing early reading skills.
 At Thringstone Primary School we follow the systematic synthetic phonics programme from Phonics International.
 This programme has been validated by the DfE.

-Please click the buttons below to see the Year Group curriculum overview and 2019-20 framework
+Please click the buttons below to see the topics covered and the year group curriculum overview and 2022-23 framework

 At Thringstone we really appreciate the value of learning outside the classroom and we aim to offer a good selection of experiences.
 All classes enjoy day trips and visits to support their topic work and learning and we have an established programme of residential visits for our children.